Characterizing $S$-projective modules and $S$-semisimple rings by uniformity: Introduction

 The main motivation of this paper is to introduce and study the uniformly $S$-versions of projective modules and semisimple rings.
-In Section 2 of this article, we first introduce the notions of $u$-$S$-split $u$-$S$-exact sequences (see Definition \ref{s-split-s-exact-sequence}).
-Dualizing $u$-$S$-injective modules, we introduce the notion of $u$-$S$-projective modules and show that an $R$-module $P$ is $u$-$S$-projective if and only if $\Ext_R^1(P,M)$ is $u$-$S$-torsion for any $R$-module $M$, if and only if any $u$-$S$-exact sequence ending at $P$ is $u$-$S$-split (see Theorem \ref{s-proj-char}).
-We also give a local characterization of projective modules in Proposition \ref{s-flat-loc-char}.
-In Section 3 of this article, we first give the notion of $u$-$S$-semisimple modules $M$, that is, any $u$-$S$-shortly exact sequence with middle term $M$ is $u$-$S$-split.
-And then we introduced the notion of $u$-$S$-semisimple rings over which every free module is $u$-$S$-semisimple.
-We prove that a ring $R$ is a $u$-$S$-semisimple ring if and only if every $R$-module is $u$-$S$-semisimple, if and only if every $u$-$S$-short exact sequence is $u$-$S$-split, if and only if every $R$-module is $u$-$S$-projective, if and only if every $R$-module is $u$-$S$-injective, if and only if $R$ is both uniformly $S$-Noetherian and uniformly $S$-von Neumann regular (see Theorem \ref{s-semisimple-char}).
-We also show that if the multiplicative subset $S$ is composed of nonzero divisors, then a ring $R$ is a $u$-$S$-semisimple ring if and only if $R$ is semisimple (see Proposition \ref{s-vn-vn}).
-A non-trivial example of a $u$-$S$-semisimple ring which is not semisimple is given in Example \ref{ex-s-semi-not-semi}.
-Finally, we give a local characterization of semisimple rings (see Proposition \ref{s-semi-loc-char}).
+In Section 2 of this article, we first introduce the notion of $u$-$S$-split $u$-$S$-exact sequence (see Definition \ref{s-split-s-exact-sequence}).
+Dualizing the $u$-$S$-injective modules, we introduce the notion of $u$-$S$-projective module and show that an $R$-module $P$ is $u$-$S$-projective if and only if $\Ext_R^1(P,M)$ is $u$-$S$-torsion for any $R$-module $M$, if and only if any $u$-$S$-exact sequence ending at $P$ is $u$-$S$-split (see Theorem \ref{s-proj-char}).
+We also give a new local characterization of projective modules in Proposition \ref{s-flat-loc-char}.
+In Section 3 of this article, we first give the notion of a $u$-$S$-semisimple module $M$, that is, any $u$-$S$-shortly exact sequence with middle term $M$ is $u$-$S$-split.
+And then we introduced the notion of $u$-$S$-semisimple ring over which every free module is $u$-$S$-semisimple.
+We prove that a ring $R$ is a $u$-$S$-semisimple ring if and only if every $R$-module is $u$-$S$-semisimple, if and only if every $u$-$S$-short exact sequence is $u$-$S$-split, if and only if every $R$-module is $u$-$S$-projective, if and only if every $R$-module is $u$-$S$-injective (see Theorem \ref{s-semisimple-char-}).
+By Corollary \ref{s-semisimple-char}, a $u$-$S$-semisimple ring is both uniformly $S$-Noetherian and uniformly $S$-von Neumann regular.
+We also show that if $S$ is a regular multiplicative subset of $R$, then $R$ is a $u$-$S$-semisimple ring if and only if $R$ is semisimple (see Proposition \ref{s-vn-vn}).
+A non-trivial example of a $u$-$S$-semisimple ring which is not semisimple is given in Example \ref{us-sim-not-sem}.
+Finally, we give a new characterization of semisimple rings (see Proposition \ref{s-semi-loc-char}).